ruhuang2001/ostep-hw/Chapter4/Chapter4.md

 ```

-5. The waiting of process0 can start process1
+5.The waiting of process0 can start process1

 ```
 > python process-run.py -l 1:0,4:100 -c -SSWITCH_ON_IO